athos/genman/README.md

 If no generator group is specified, `genman/gen` and `defgenerator` will behave as if the `:default` generator group were specified.

-Note that since `with-gen-group` uses dynamic var binding under the hood, once a generator got out of that scope, it could lose the effect of specifying the generator group:
+Note that since `with-gen-group` is built on top of dynamic var binding, once a generator got out of that scope, it could lose the effect of specifying the generator group:

 ```clj
 (def g